apify/apify-docs/sources/platform/console/index.md

 * **Get Started with Apify**: This section guides you to Apify Store.
 Here, you can explore existing Actors or create your own.
 A 'Show me how' button directs you to a guided tour of the Console.

 * **Recently Viewed**: This section displays Actors you have recently accessed.
-New users or those who haven't viewed any Actors will see suggestions instead.
+If you haven't used any Actors yet, you will see suggestions instead.

 * **Suggested Actors for You**: Based on your and other users' recent activities, this section recommends Actors that might interest you.